How to Get Six Pack Abs Fast – Proven Diet & Workout Plan

 a) Prioritize Protein

-Protein helps in repairing and building muscles while keeping you full for longer.
+Protein builds and repairs muscle tissue while keeping you full for longer periods, preventing overeating.

 • Eggs and egg whites